-Separate form FTB 3820 - Complete a separate form FTB 3820 for the credit generated and for each Schedule K-1 with credit received from a PTE and attach them to the tax return.
-Do not report credit generated as a qualified taxpaver and credits received from pass-through entities on the same form FTB 3820.
+Separate form FTB 3820 - File a separate form FTB 3820 for each taxpayer for which you are claiming the HRCTC2 Do not report credit generated as a qualified taxpayer and credits received from pass-through entities on the same form FTB 3820.
 If you are required to complete more than one form FTB 3820 in a taxable year, enter the sum of credit claimed from all forms FTB 3820 on your tax return.

-Name(s) as shown on your California tax return - Enter the name of the individual or business and the social security number (SSN), individual tax identification number (ITIN), California corporation number, federal employer identification number (FEIN), or the California Secretary of State (SOS) file number as shown on your tax return.
+Name(s) as shown on your California tax return - Enter the name of the individual or business and the social security number (SSN), individual tax identification number (ITIN), California corporation number, federal employer dentification number (FEIN), or the California Secretary of State (SOS) file number as shown on your tax return.

-Part I Licensee Information
+Part IVLicensee Information